RadekDuba/test-skill/README.md

 # MapTiler — Agent Skill

 Expert coding skill for building location-aware applications across the **full MapTiler platform**.
-It gives AI coding agents the context to generate correct, production-ready code using MapTiler Cloud APIs, the MapTiler/MapLibre SDK family, native mobile SDKs, and on-premise infrastructure.
+It gives AI coding agents the context to generate correct, production-ready code using MapTiler Cloud APIs, the MapTiler SDK family, native mobile SDKs, and on-premise infrastructure.

 Built on the [Agent Skills](https://agentskills.io) open standard, so the same skill works across **Claude Code**, **Gemini CLI**, **Cursor**, **Windsurf**, and other compatible AI agents.
 You write the skill once; each tool just reads the same `SKILL.md`.